SDA-SE/sda-dropwizard-commons/README.md

 module to add [Swagger](https://github.com/swagger-api/swagger-core) support for applications in the SDA SE infrastructure.

 #### Hibernate

 The module [`sda-commons-server-hibernate`](./sda-commons-server-hibernate/README.md) provides access to relational databases with hibernate.

+#### Weld

+The module [`sda-commons-server-weld`](./sda-commons-server-weld/README.md) is used to bootstrap Dropwizard applications inside a Weld-SE container and provides CDI support for servlets, listeners and resources.